 Industry Report - Industry Investment Chapter

-Capital intensity in the Accounting Services industry is low.
-According to IBISWorld estimates, for every dollar spent on wages, $0.06 is spent equipment necessary for the operation of a retail storefront, such as cash registers, point of sale systems, building improvements, signs, shelves and lighting fixtures.
-Capital intensity has fallen slightly over the past five years, as earlier in the decade, some industry establishments invested more income in technological upgrades related to sales, stock and inventory control.
-However, the high portion of small enterprises and not-for-profit organizations in the Used Goods Stores industry means that many establishments in this industry lack the funds for such capital improvements.
+Capital intensity in the Used Goods Stores industry is low.
+According to IBISWorld estimates, for every dollar spent on wages, $0.03 is spent equipment necessary for the operation of a retail storefront, such as cash registers, point of sale systems, building improvements, signs, shelves and lighting fixtures.
+Capital intensity has increased marginally over the past five years, as industry establishments continue to invest more income in technological upgrades related to sales, stock and inventory control.

 This industry is moderately labour intensive.
 The Used Goods Stores industry requires personal service skills and most employee tasks are difficult to replace with investments in equipment or technology.
 How.. purchase to read more